DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2020-12-09-improvements-presenting-disability-safeguarding-interview-information.md

 ## Not showing anything if the candidate was not asked

-We do not think it's a good idea to indicate questions which were not asked.
+We do not think it’s a good idea to indicate questions which were not asked.

 When replaying questions and answers in a service, it’s normal only to include those which were actually asked.